sheremetyev/w16/README.md

   [commit-time invalidating STM](http://dl.acm.org/citation.cfm?id=1772970) is [implemented](https://github.com/sheremetyev/w16/blob/master/src/stm.cc)

-- read and write operations on heap objects are intercepted and redirected via STM to a copy of an objects
+- read and write operations on heap object are intercepted and redirected via STM to a copy of the object; changes are written back to the original object on commit

 - [event-driven execution environment](https://github.com/sheremetyev/w16/blob/master/w16/main.cc)
   is implemented